While

 but were not hit because we were playing in the shade of a house.
 I still

-remember looking downstream at how the sand was stirred up by the impact of
+remember looking downstream at the sand being stirred up by the shells' impact.

 |